Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/overview/essay.md

 - journalists
 - collaborators who need to know where actual use is strongest

-The central questions of the series include:
+The central questions are:

 - where SignWriting has documented educational or institutional use
 - which communities show depth, continuity, or multi-generational practice
-- what counts as strong evidence versus hopeful projection
+- what counts as strong evidence rather than hopeful projection
 - how Brazil, South Korea, and later country or regional profiles fit together
-- how adoption evidence should shape future science, stewardship, and platform work
+- how adoption evidence should shape future research, stewardship, and platform work

-## The Evidence Side Of The Old Sutton SignWriting Infrastructure and Program Overview

-The older combined overview made a combined case:
+## Evidence Scope

+This series keeps the evidence case separate from stewardship and program design.

+It shows:

-- Sutton SignWriting already exists as a global writing and technical ecosystem
+- Sutton SignWriting exists as a global writing and technical ecosystem
 - Brazil is the strongest documented empirical center
 - South Korea is a current public institutional proof point
-- infrastructure and platform development need stronger support
-- collaboration should be built around real users, real institutions, and real research opportunities

-That combined case was useful during the transition.

-It is no longer the clearest public organization.

-This series now carries the evidence-facing side of that overview.

-It should show what is already visible and documented without forcing support appeals, research agendas, and adoption evidence into one document.

-The infrastructure and support side now belongs in `Sutton SignWriting Infrastructure and Program`.
+- the strongest claims require documentation chains
+- adoption limits, dormant programs, resistance, and negative cases matter too

+That separation makes the evidence record easier to evaluate on its own terms.

-## Evidence discipline
+## Evidence Discipline

-This series should be read as an evidence lane, not as an outreach pitch.

-That means every strong claim should be tied to a documentation chain:
+Every strong claim should be tied to a documentation chain:

 - what source makes the claim
 - what date or period the source covers
 - whether the source documents institutional existence, classroom use, reader experience, publication, or technical infrastructure
 - what remains unverified

-The Brazil and South Korea briefs are strongest when they make those distinctions explicit.
+Brazil and South Korea should not be treated as interchangeable evidence.

-The lane should also avoid success-only storytelling.

-Future evidence work should document adoption limits, resistance, dormant programs, and reader or teacher concerns alongside successful examples.

-That work now has a named home in this series: *Evidence Boundaries and Adoption Limits*.

-## Current Evidence Logic

-The evidence lane is strongest when it separates three things:

-- documented use
-- institutional proof points
-- outcome claims

 Brazil gives the platform its strongest documented empirical center: educational use, university activity, research production, and a visible base for future literacy and cognition studies.
-Its strongest quantitative floor remains the 2018 documented baseline, not a fresh present-tense census.

 South Korea gives the platform a different kind of evidence: a current public institutional proof point through national dictionary infrastructure.

-Those cases should not be treated as interchangeable.

-Together, they show that Sutton SignWriting is real in practice, but they do not prove every possible educational, cognitive, or adoption outcome.
+Together, they show that Sutton SignWriting is real in practice.
+They do not prove every possible educational, cognitive, or adoption outcome.

-That distinction is the discipline of this series.

-## What is here now

-This series now has two anchor briefs:

-- *Brazil as the Empirical Center of SignWriting*
-- *South Korea as a Current Institutional Proof Point*

-It also now has a synthesis brief and a boundary note:

-- *What the Current Evidence Base Shows*
-- *Evidence Boundaries and Adoption Limits*

-That is intentional.

-The lane begins with the two clearest current evidence cases rather than with a rushed transfer of everything once scattered across older infrastructure material.

-## Reading paths
+## Reading Paths

-There are two good paths through this lane.

 For a due-diligence reader who wants the bounded conclusion first: